Preprint -- The Fundamental Distinction Between Films and Materials

 The impedance matching theory’s fundamental errors emerged directly from the systematic confusion between films and materials that the reviewer’s comments perfectly exemplify:

-1. Misapplication of Material Theory: Treating film behavior as simply scaled material behavior
+1. Misapplication of Material Theory: Treating film behavior as simply scaled material behavior8

-2. Geometric Irrelevance Assumption: Ignoring the crucial role of film thickness and backing configurations
+2. Geometric Irrelevance Assumption: Ignoring the crucial role of film thickness and backing configurations9

-3. Interface Conflation: Applying bulk material interface theory to engineered film devices
+3. Interface Conflation: Applying bulk material interface theory to engineered film devices6

-4. Emergent Property Denial: Refusing to recognize that films exhibit electromagnetic behaviors absent in their constituent materials
+4. Emergent Property Denial: Refusing to recognize that films exhibit electromagnetic behaviors absent in their constituent materials3

-Each of these errors stems from the fundamental failure to recognize that films and materials require different theoretical frameworks—precisely the distinction our wave mechanics theory properly implements.
-[2 – 7]
+Each of these errors stems from the fundamental failure to recognize that films and materials require different theoretical frameworks—precisely the distinction our wave mechanics theory properly implements.10, 11

 The “Material Field” Rationalization